SkylineCommunications/dataminer-docs/connector-help/connector_help/Wavestream_BUC_POB-KAN120-HW24.md

 ### Connections

-This driver uses two Simple Network Management Protocol (SNMPv3) connections, one for SNMP GET and SET operations and one for traps.
+This connector uses two Simple Network Management Protocol (SNMPv3) connections, one for SNMP GET and SET operations and one for traps.

 #### SNMP Connection - Main